bagustris/disertasi-ser/s3_note.md

 - idea: Obtain local attention from waveform directly, only extract feature on two or more highest attentions.
 - what's different between written text and spoken language (speech transcription)...?
 - **Modern SNS and chat like twitter and facebook status is more similar to spoken language (as the concept of "twit") rather than written text, so it will be useful to analyze speech transcription than (formal) writtent text to analyse affect within that context.**

+2019-05-25
+- evaluate word embodding method on iemocap text emotion recognition (word2vec, glove, fasstext), so far glove gives the best.
+- In phonetics, rhythm is the sense of movement in speech, marked by the stress, timing, and quantity of syllables.